learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

   writeCapacityUnits: 5
 ```

+The AWS Service Operator combines a dedicated controller with Custom Resource Definitions (CRDs), making it an excellent solution provision managed services on AWS.

-But there's something you should know.
+_But there's something you should know._

-The AWS Service operator was initially released in 2018 and is currently deprecated without migration path.
+The AWS Service operator was initially released in 2018 and is currently [deprecated without migration path](https://github.com/aws/aws-service-operator-k8s#status).

 At the time of writing, the engineering team at Amazon is rewriting the operator from the ground up.

-While it's an excellent alternative to the Service Catalog, it's not viable at the moment.
+While it's an excellent alternative to the Service Catalog, it's not a viable option at the moment.

 ## Exploring more options on Google Cloud